turingschool/launch-curriculum/module3/lessons/Week2/RestfulRoutes.md

 * Learn the 7 RESTful routes
 * Understand the different between RESTful and non-RESTful routes

+We will be continuing to build our MVC Movies application.
+Take a minute to make sure you have that project open and check out the branch your instructor will share in Slack.

 ## But first...

 <section class="answer" markdown="1">